huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_throttling_policy.md

   period.
   The value of this parameter cannot exceed the default limit 200 TPS.

+* `max_app_requests` - (Optional, Int) Specifies the maximum number of times the API can be accessed by an app within the same period.
+  The value of this parameter must be less than or equal to the value of `max_user_requests`.

+* `max_ip_requests` - (Optional, Int) Specifies the maximum number of times the API can be accessed by an IP address within the same period.
+  The value of this parameter must be less than or equal to the value of `max_api_requests`.

+* `max_user_requests` - (Optional, Int) Specifies the maximum number of times the API can be accessed by a user within the same period.
+  The value of this parameter must be less than or equal to the value of `max_api_requests`.

 * `type` - (Optional, String) Specifies the type of the request throttling policy.
   The valid values are as follows:
   - API-based: limiting the maximum number of times a single API bound to the policy can be called within the specified